rbackman/Eclipsicle/README.md

 This uses PlatformIO's `no_ota` partition table which allocates about 1.9 MB for the firmware, often solving size errors from `checkprogsize`.

+## Master/Slave wiring

+An intermediate ESP32 master forwards wireless commands to LED-driving slaves over an I²C bus.
+On the Tesseract controller board the bus uses SDA pin 9 and SCL pin 18.
+Connect the master's SDA line to each slave's SDA and the SCL line likewise, and tie all grounds together.
+Add 4.7–10 kΩ pull-ups to 3.3 V if your boards do not already include them.

+Each slave must have a unique I²C address; the firmware reserves `0x10`–`0x12` for three LED branches.
+The master forwards MeshNet text messages to these addresses and periodically broadcasts sync ticks to keep animations aligned.

 ## Source overview

 * `src/` – firmware sources